 - Provide suggestions for a resolution to the parties’ disputes

 While a mediator is allowed to provide suggestions for potential resolutions, nothing they say is binding on the parties, nor is anything that the parties say in mediation binding.
-For example, if one party says, “well, if you waived your claim to x, I would be willing to pay you y.”
+For example, if one party says, “Well if you waived your claim to x, I would be willing to pay you y.”
 The statement is not legally binding unless a mediation agreement is entered that lists that item as part of the terms.

 Does Mediation Mean Settlement?